AdobeDocs/experience-platform.en/help/edge/commands/configure/onbeforelinkclicksend.md

 ## On before link click send callback using the Web SDK tag extension

-Select the **[!UICONTROL Provide on before link click event send callback code]** button when configuring the extension.
+Select the **[!UICONTROL Provide on before link click event send callback code]** button when [configuring the tag extension](../tags/extensions/client/web-sdk/web-sdk-extension-configuration.md).
 This button opens a modal window where you can insert the desired code.

 1. Log in to [experience.adobe.com](https://experience.adobe.com) using your Adobe ID credentials.
 1. Navigate to **[!UICONTROL Data Collection]** > **[!UICONTROL Tags]**.